-Use a straight edge to join the marks on the back of the patch with a pencil line to make a hash pattern.
-Score each line, completely across the patch, with a sharp drywall knife.
+Use a straight edge to join the marks on the back of the patch with a pencil line making a hash pattern.
+Score each line with a sharp drywall knife going completely across the patch.

-Snap the drywall along each score-line, one at a time, and pull the backing paper and gypsum core away leaving the facing paper attached to the patch like wings.
+Snap the drywall along each scored line, one at a time.
+Pull the backing paper and gypsum core away, leaving the facing paper attached to the patch like wings.

 See the instructions for mixing and handling setting joint compound and mix about a cup of the powdered compound as directed and then thin it with a little more water than recommended to improve bonding with the patch.
 Apply a thick coat of the mud around the perimeter of the hole, letting it overlap the inner edges and spread out several inches.